 One advantage that peer to peer lenders have is a limited amount of overhead thanks to the absence of physical branches.
 Thus they are often able to offer loans to well-qualified borrowers at lower interest rates.
 That said, if you’re credit isn’t in the best of shape, you may end up paying a premium on your loan.

-Speaking of the finding the best deal, there’s no harm in trying multiple platforms to see if they can offer you a better rate than another one could.
-In most cases, applications should be a “soft pull” — meaning it will not affect your credit scores — until you actually accept the loan, although you should confirm that with the lender you’re applying to ahead of time.
+Speaking of finding the best deal, there’s no harm in trying multiple platforms to see if they can offer you a better rate than another one could.
+In most cases, on again, applications should be a “soft pull” until you actually accept the loan.
 As mentioned, be sure to compare interest rates, APRs, and origination fees as well as other factors like the length of the loan, how much you can borrow, pre-payment penalties, etc. when making your final decision about which lender to go with.